-By browsing the Internet, you can come across dozens of techniques to remember English vocabulary.
-Fifteen fairly basic methods can be found here.
+Browsing the Internet, you may come across dozens of techniques to remember English vocabulary.
+Check out these fifteen fairly basic methods.

 I can’t deny that reading, using a dictionary, singing songs, drawing pictures and keeping a notebook of words are beneficial techniques when it comes to memorising English vocabulary.

-BUT - there is a difference between memorising English vocabulary for the sake of just memorising it, and memorising English vocabulary so that it can be easily retrieved when you are in the middle of a conversation.
+BUT, there is a difference between memorising English vocabulary for the sake of just memorising it, and memorising English vocabulary so that you can easily recall it and use it when you are in the middle of a conversation.

-Read on to see how you can memorise English vocabulary effectively so that it will be on the tip of your tongue and “swimming” in your brain in your future conversations.
+Read on to find out how you can memorise English vocabulary effectively so that it'll be on the tip of your tongue and “swimming” in your brain in your future conversations.